tdewitt/graphene-sgx-secure-container/README.md

 (3) Launch a GSC container via the following command:

-   bin/gsce run [Docker Image Name:Tag] [All the arguments used for launching a normal Docker container].
+   bin/gsce run [All the arguments used for launching a normal Docker container] [Docker Image Name:Tag].

 ## Examples